 The Harpswell Foundation has two dormitories in Phnom Penh that provide room, board and leadership training to up to 80 young women while they attend university.
 Our in-house curriculum includes critical thinking, analytical writing, debate, civic engagement, current events; and computer, English and French lessons.
-As of Spring 2017, 120 young women have graduated from Harpswell, and are making their mark in Cambodia or in their studies abroad.
+As of Fall 2020, 184 young women have graduated from Harpswell, and are making their mark in Cambodia or in their studies abroad.

 Harpswell is always on the lookout for highly intelligent high school seniors with ambition and leadership potential.
 We seek smart, independent thinkers who have a vision for their future and want to help their society.

 Each year, Harpswell travels throughout Cambodia to recruit top high school students who demonstrate intelligence, leadership potential and independent thinking.
 In the spring, we ask high school principals and partner NGOs to nominate exceptional young women.
 Our staff tours the country to interview each nominated student, and asks them to complete an application and write an essay in English or Khmer.
 We make a shortlist of candidates based on this information, then make final selections in September, when we receive their National High School Examination results.
 New students start in late October, in time to begin the new semester in early November.
 Harpswell accepts less than 10% of qualified nominated students.